sacko87/sacko87.github.io/index.md

 The entire codebase was bespoke and written in the C programming language.
 I learnt a lot from my co-workers about writing large scale applications and the separations that should be present.
 This aided my move to being a core member of an R&D team aiming to provide a web-based Clinical Trial Management System (CTMS).
 Researching topics like:

-  * Service Orientated Architecture - How we could integrate legacy and third-party systems (using electronic service buses).
+  * Service Orientated Architecture - How we could integrate legacy and third-party systems (using ESBs).
   * Cloud Computing - How a private cloud would benefit the company.
   * Language Frameworks - PHP 4/5 (Zend), JavaScript (jQuery), Java (Spring).
   * Security - How to provide these services while protecting sponsors’ data.